Reidy Park Primary School is located in Mount Gambier, South Australia.

 Nominations and elections for Governing Council are held at the AGM in Term 1 of each school year.
 Appointments to Governing Council are made for a two year period.

-Reidy Park Primary School Governing Council Meetings are held in the library in Week 3 and 9 of each term 7.30 p.m.
+Reidy Park Primary School Governing Council Meetings are held in the library in Week 3 and 9 of each term from 7.30 p.m.

 Governing Council has a number of subcommittees: